acatarinaoaraujo/acatarinaoaraujo.github.io/projects/project-3.md

   - C
   - Unix
   - Linked List
+  - ICS 212
 summary: A database application built for ICS 212 to control and manage clients’ account.
 ---

  <img class="ui medium right floated rounded image" src="../images/banking.png">

- The Bank Record Database program was developed using C and C++ while I was enrolled in ICS 212 (Program Structure).The main purpose of this project is to aid the bank clerk in controlling and managing the clients’ bank account.
+ The Bank Record Database program was developed using C and C++ while I was enrolled in ICS 212 (Program Structure).
+The main purpose of this project is to aid the bank clerk in controlling and managing the clients’ bank account.
 This program allows adding a new record into the database, finding a specific record (in which account number is required), deleting a given record, and printing all the records in the database.